Fisheries Accounting: Integrating Stock Assessment

 Ecosystem-based approaches

 An important conceptual issue arises from the relationship between fish stocks as individual environmental assets and the marine ecosystems within which they exist.
 Under SEEA CF, fish stocks are recorded as individual environmental assets in physical asset accounts.
-Under SEEA Ecosystem Accounting (SEEA EA), fish are components of marine ecosystem assets, and harvested fish represent provisioning services flowing from the ecosystem to the economy.
-Aggregating both individual asset values and ecosystem asset values would create a double-counting risk.
-The SEEA EA addresses this through the provisioning service framework: fish are treated as an output (service flow) of the ecosystem asset rather than a component of its stock value.
-Compilers should ensure consistency with the treatment of ecosystem assets in TG-6.1 Coral Reef Accounts, TG-6.2 Mangrove Accounts, and TG-6.3 Seagrass Accounts, where habitat-dependent fish stocks represent a link between ecosystem condition and fisheries productivity.
+Under SEEA EA, fish are components of marine ecosystem assets, and harvested fish represent provisioning services flowing from the ecosystem to the economy.
+Aggregating both individual asset values and ecosystem asset values creates a double-counting risk.
+The SEEA EA addresses this through the provisioning service framework: fish are treated as an output (service flow) of the ecosystem asset rather than a component of its stock value[40].

 Carrying capacity and environmental limits